TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 In the example below, we use the R `sample()` function to randomly sample our data in order to randomly partition observations into a training-set and test-set.
-The `sample()` function randomly samples a specified (with the parameter `size`) number of values from an input vector (first argument) the user provides.
+The `sample()` function randomly samples a specified (with the parameter `size`) number of values from an input vector the user provides.
 The parameter `replace` specifies whether the same value can be sampled from the input vector more than once: this would mimic the behavior of sampling a population, where we assume the sampling does not change the composition of the population.
 However, in the present case, we want to assign individual observations exclusively to the training-set or the test-set.
 If we draw an observation into the test-set, we don't want it accidentally getting picked again for either the test-set or training set.
 In order to accomplish this, we invoke `sample()` with `replace=F`.

 In the following example, we will generate a simple linear regression model with a continuous `x` predictor/explanatory variable.
 The predicted variables